Recoskie/AI-Matrix/docs/Matrix Structure.md

   <br />

+  Golden ratio/Quasicrystals.

   This document covers the final structure, but at its center is a spiral relative to the Fibonacci = 0,1,1,2,3,5,8,13,21,34,55,89,144,233,377 sequence spanning from zero.
 This natural formation creates the point space spanning to infinity.
 Adding any previous number to the next makes the next number.
-Dividing the next number by the previous creates a very special number called the golden ratio.
-See: <a href="https://theconversation.com/the-maths-behind-impossible-never-repeating-patterns-63801" target="_blank">quasicrystals</a>.
+Dividing the next number by the previous creates a very special number called the golden ratio; see <a href="https://theconversation.com/the-maths-behind-impossible-never-repeating-patterns-63801" target="_blank">quasicrystals</a>.

   <br /><br />

-  The only place you will find quasicrystals is in the very beginning and creation of reality.
-You might find the odd asteroid with a quasicrystal structure.
+  The only place you will find quasicrystals is in the very beginning and creation of reality, such as an asteroid with a quasicrystal structure.

   <br /><br />

   You can also relate single number values into this point space from reality and give them meaning to the world around you or have them represent themselves.
-The golden ratio is a simplified expression of this entire point space of all things.
-If you want to analyze just single number values to that of the point space, then the number analytics library will teach you the secret structure to all numbers.
-See <a href="https://recoskie.github.io/Fl64/docs/Examples.html" target="_blank">FL64</a>.
-All numbers have a place and an expression and meaning in the multidimensional point space.
+The golden ratio is a simplified expression of this entire point space.
+If you want to analyze just single number values to that of the point space, then the number analytics library will teach you the secret structure to all numbers; see <a href="https://recoskie.github.io/Fl64/docs/Examples.html" target="_blank">FL64</a>.
+All numbers have a place and an expression and meaning in the multidimensional quasicrystal point space.
 </body>
 </html>